When it comes to treating type 2 diabetes, there is no medicine more widely used than Metformin.

 Metformin helps in this regard by reducing gluconeogenesis.

-Finally, Metformin has been shown to reduce the absorption of glucose in the first place.
+Finally, studies show Metformin can reduce the absorption of glucose in the first place.

-When the body breaks down sugars or starches (known as carbohydrates) to glucose, the glucose enters the gastrointestinal tract where is then absorbed into the bloodstream.
+When the body breaks down sugars or starches (carbohydrates) to glucose, the glucose enters the gastrointestinal tract where is then absorbed into the bloodstream.
 If less glucose is absorbed, blood glucose will be lowered.

 Scientists are still learning exactly how Metformin works, but in general, Metformin improves the underlying issues that result in high blood glucose (blood sugar levels).